HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 7. **Stay in Your Lane**:
    Retransmitting other radio services (like your local FM station or police scanner) is a big no-no. Stick to amateur radio content.

 8. **Check the "Do Not Call" List**:
-   Some countries are off-limits for ham communication.
-If the FCC says no, it means no. Always check before making international contacts.
+   Some countries are off-limits for ham communication—not just because the FCC says so, but because those countries have notified the **International Telecommunication Union (ITU)** (See Section 8.2) that they don’t allow their citizens to communicate with foreign amateur radio operators.

 9.  **Play Nice**: